What Your Cat Is Saying With Its Eyes

 What Your Cat Is Saying With Its Eyes: A Comprehensive Guide

 Remember Whiskers, my ginger tabby?
 One evening, she sat on the windowsill, pupils wide, tail twitching.
 At first, I thought she saw a bird.
 But then, a slow blink and a soft purr told me she was just happy being there with me.
-Cats communicate in mysterious ways.
-It’s not always about the meows.
+Cats communicate in mysterious ways — and it’s not always about the meows.

 Decoding the Basics: Cat Eye Anatomy and Function